Jake-Holliman/BusRoute/README.md

 Future improvments to routes and infastructure.
 Awesome real-world application to design and follow.
+Updates to be made, as far as updating the icons to tack real time, as well as adding animations to possible obstacles as changes to roadways occur.